mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     mothur > summary.shared(calc=sharedchao, groups=F11Fcsw-F12Fcsw-F13Fcsw-F14Fcsw, all=T)

-Opening the stool.final.an.sharedmultiple.summary file we see a prediction that female subject 1\'s core microbiome contained at least 69 OTUs.
+Opening the stool.final.an.sharedmultiple.summary file we see a prediction that female subject 1's core microbiome contained at least 69 OTUs.

-Next, let\'s generate a dendrogram to describe the similarity of the samples to each other.
+Next, let's generate a dendrogram to describe the similarity of the samples to each other.
 We will generate a dendrogram using the [jclass](jclass) and [thetayc](thetayc) calculators within the [tree.shared](tree.shared) command: